OpenINF/.github/SECURITY.md

 # Security Policy

-The OpenINF team, currently composed of a single active maintainer, takes the security of OpenINF and the applications created with it its SDK seriously.
+The OpenINF team, currently composed of a single active maintainer, takes the security of OpenINF and the applications created with its SDK seriously.
 This page describes how to report any vulnerabilities you may find and lists best practices to minimize the risk of introducing or being affected by a vulnerability.